 Maryland Medicaid’s Community First Choice (CFC) state plan option aids elderly and disabled state residents who would otherwise require care in a nursing home or intermediate care facility.
 Via CFC, care services are provided at home, the home of a loved one, or in a foster care home.
 The best part is that under CFC, there are no caps on the number of eligible people who can be enrolled simultaneously.
 This means that anyone who meets the eligibility requirements is able to receive services through this program.

 The level of assistance provided varies per the needs of the individual.
-But the primary focus is personal assistance with basic Activities of Daily Living (ADLs), such as bathing and dressing, as well as Instrumental Activities of Daily Living (IADLs), such as meal preparation and transportation.
+But the primary focus is personal assistance with their basic Activities of Daily Living (ADLs), such as bathing and dressing, as well as Instrumental Activities of Daily Living (IADLs), such as meal preparation and transportation.

-The CFC Program emphasizes self-directed care and home and community-based services (HCBS).
+The CFC program emphasizes self-directed care and home and community-based services (HCBS).
 This means the program encourages participants to play an active role in the selection of the caregivers who will help them in their homes.
-With a few exceptions, program participants are permitted to hire their family members to act as their caregivers.
+With a few exceptions, program participants are permitted to hire family members to act as their caregivers.
 The state sets caregivers’ wages within a given range.

-Community Options Waiver (formerly the Waiver for Older Adults)
+Community Options Waiver

-Maryland Community Personal Assistance (formerly Medical Assistance Personal Care)
+Community Personal Assistance

-Maryland Medical Day Care
+Medical Day Care

 Eligibility Guidelines

-Financial Need
+Financial Requirements

-Income
+Income Limits

 Assistance is available to help families or individuals qualify for Medicaid.
-Read more.

 Benefits and Services